Development of the nervous system

-Overview of vertebrate brain development
+Vertebrate brain development

 The vertebrate central nervous system (CNS) is derived from the ectoderm—the outermost germ layer of the embryo.
 A part of the dorsal ectoderm becomes specified to neural ectoderm – neuroectoderm that forms the neural plate along the dorsal side of the embryo.
 This is a part of the early patterning of the embryo (including the invertebrate embryo) that also establishes an anterior-posterior axis.
 The neural plate is the source of the majority of neurons and glial cells of the CNS.
 The neural groove forms along the long axis of the neural plate, and the neural plate folds to give rise to the neural tube.
+This process is known as neurulation.
 When the tube is closed at both ends it is filled with embryonic cerebrospinal fluid.
 As the embryo develops, the anterior part of the neural tube expands and forms three primary brain vesicles, which become the forebrain (prosencephalon), midbrain (mesencephalon), and hindbrain (rhombencephalon).
 These simple, early vesicles enlarge and further divide into the telencephalon (future cerebral cortex and basal ganglia), diencephalon (future thalamus and hypothalamus), mesencephalon (future colliculi), metencephalon (future pons and cerebellum), and myelencephalon (future medulla).
 The CSF-filled central chamber is continuous from the telencephalon to the central canal of the spinal cord, and constitutes the developing ventricular system of the CNS.
 Embryonic cerebrospinal fluid differs from that formed in later developmental stages, and from adult CSF; it influences the behavior of neural precursors.
 Because the neural tube gives rise to the brain and spinal cord any mutations at this stage in development can lead to fatal deformities like anencephaly or lifelong disabilities like spina bifida.
 During this time, the walls of the neural tube contain neural stem cells, which drive brain growth as they divide many times.
 Gradually some of the cells stop dividing and differentiate into neurons and glial cells, which are the main cellular components of the CNS.
 The newly generated neurons migrate to different parts of the developing brain to self-organize into different brain structures.
 Once the neurons have reached their regional positions, they extend axons and dendrites, which allow them to communicate with other neurons via synapses.
 Synaptic communication between neurons leads to the establishment of functional neural circuits that mediate sensory and motor processing, and underlie behavior.